Classes for parents

 Topics vary and are tailored to parents of children within different age groups while complementing Montessori philosophy.

-L’Enfant Montessori School is committed to the development and dissemination of Montessori-related ideas and research about bilingual children.
+Our school is committed to the development and dissemination of Montessori-related ideas and research about bilingual children.

 The book list below is a collection of publications to consider to broaden your understanding of child development and education.